 Research Student Handbook

-Registration, Induction, Attendance and Change of Status
+Registration, Induction, Attendance, Change of Status and Annual Leave

 The University regulates the amount of time that students have to complete their studies, according to the type of qualification being sought and whether students are full or part time.
 The University also recognises that students may need to interrupt their studies for a variety of reasons, and that they may need to apply for extensions etc. All of this is governed by the University's framework of regulations of research students.

 The University expects that students will make good progress on their research and writing, and progress is monitored by a series of mechanisms.
 Only registered students may have access to the facilities of the University, including supervision.
 Each student is given a Registration Status that reflects the qualification they are registered for, their ‘mode of attendance’ (full time, part time, continuation status, off/on campus) and other circumstances.
 Registration is automatically terminated when the maximum period of study has been reached.